ChainSafe/forest/docs/docs/developers/guides/rpc_api_compatibility.md

 Forest is also checked against the external `data.riba.plus` dataset of recorded RPC responses.
-The `data.riba.plus RPC checks` workflow runs daily at 13:00 UTC: it serves a recent calibnet snapshot with `forest-tool api serve` and replays the dataset's queries against it.
-To run it locally, execute `./prepare.sh` in `scripts/tests/external-rpc-checks` followed by `docker compose up --abort-on-container-exit --exit-code-from rpc-checks`.
+The `data.riba.plus RPC checks` workflow runs daily at 13:00 UTC: it imports a calibnet snapshot into a regular Forest daemon, waits for the node to be ready, back-fills the chain index for the epochs under test and replays the dataset's queries against them.
+Everything runs in containers, so only docker is needed to reproduce it locally; the commands are listed at the top of `scripts/tests/external-rpc-checks/docker-compose.yaml`.

 ## Gateway